9musa/skate/README.md

 Developed by [9musa](https://github.com/9musa) under Verelous Labs.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Skate is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.